riddlesio/hack-man-engine/README.md

 ## Building the engine using Docker

-If you have docker installed on your system you can build the engine using gradle inside a docker container.
+If you have docker installed on your system you can build the engine using gradle inside a docker container with your current path mounted inside the container so that the engine .jar file is easily accesible.
 From the repository root directory run:
 ```
 docker build -t gradle-hackman ./docker
 docker run -v $(pwd):/gradle-app gradle-hackman:latest gradle build